Independence from Spain

 La Cámpora became politically influential in 2010, after President Néstor Kirchner died of a heart attack.
-There are interesting articles about La Cámpora including one from the Southern Pacific Review based in Santiago, Chile and another from The Bubble, a local Buenos Aires news organization.
+There are interesting articles about La Cámpora, including one from the Southern Pacific Review based in Santiago, Chile and another from The Bubble, a local Buenos Aires news organization.

-Getting unexpectedly caught up in a large group of excited people happens quickly.
+Getting unexpectedly caught up in a large group of excited people happens very quickly.
 I’ve never experienced anything like it.
-Once I got swallowed up there was no way out.
+Once I got swallowed up, there was no way out.
 If you exited the Cathedral subway station at the wrong time, like I did, you were swept up in the crowd whether you wanted to be or not.